IBM-Bluemix-Docs/node/object_storage.md

 ## Step 4.
 Testing your app
 {: #test}

-Is everything set up correctly?
+Is everything set-up correctly?
 Test it out!

 1. Run your application, making sure to start the initialization and respective operations, such as creating a bucket and adding data to the bucket.
 2. Return to the {{site.data.keyword.cos_short}} service instance that you previously created in your web browser, and open the service dashboard.